apache/spark/docs/apache-airflow/tutorial_taskflow_api.rst

-Tutorial on the Taskflow API
+Tutorial on the TaskFlow API
 ============================

-This tutorial builds on the regular Airflow Tutorial and focuses specifically on writing data pipelines using the Taskflow API paradigm which is introduced as part of Airflow 2.0 and contrasts this with DAGs written using the traditional paradigm.
+This tutorial builds on the regular Airflow Tutorial and focuses specifically on writing data pipelines using the TaskFlow API paradigm which is introduced as part of Airflow 2.0 and contrasts this with DAGs written using the traditional paradigm.

 The data pipeline chosen here is a simple ETL pattern with three separate tasks for Extract, Transform, and Load.

-Example "Taskflow API" ETL Pipeline
+Example "TaskFlow API" ETL Pipeline
 -----------------------------------

-Here is very simple ETL pipeline using the Taskflow API paradigm.
+Here is very simple ETL pipeline using the TaskFlow API paradigm.
 A more detailed explanation is given below.

 .. exampleinclude:: /../../airflow/example_dags/tutorial_taskflow_api_etl.py